Things to Explore and Tips to get you Aboard Naval Air Station Pensacola

 U.S. Navy Blue Angels

 If you visit the museum between March and November, you might see the world-famous Blue Angels in action.
 The annual Homecoming Air Show takes place here every November, but the flight demonstration squadron practices over the museum at NAS Pensacola most Tuesday and Wednesday mornings throughout the season.
 Practices typically begin at 11:30 a.m., and last about 55 minutes, but it is recommended to arrive early as parking fills up quickly.
-Admission to practice is free and open to the public.

 National Flight Academy